When thinking about saving strategies planning for retirement, you have a lot of options to choose from. Although

 - Double contributions are limited to any previously unmet maximum contribution limit.
 If you've contributed the maximum amount each year you've had the plan, then you can't exceed a single limit.

-- 403(b) plan participants who have been with their employer for at least 15 years may contribute an additional $3,000 per year up to a lifetime limit of $15,000 if they hadn't fully funded their salary deferral contributions in prior years.
+- 403(b) plan participants who have been with their employer for at least 15 years may contribute an additional $3,000 per year up to a lifetime limit of $15,000 if they haven't fully funded their contribution limits in prior years.

-Withdrawals from employer-sponsored plans and IRAs taken before you reach 59½ are generally subject to an early withdrawal penalty equal to 10% of the amount withdrawn.
+Withdrawals from employer-sponsored retirement plans taken before you reach age 59½ are generally subject to an early withdrawal penalty equal to 10% of the amount withdrawn.
 403(b) and 457(b) plans may provide an exception to this rule:

 - You may be able to take penalty-free withdrawals from your 403(b) if you separated from your employer in the year you turn 55 or older.